jeffmurphy/arsperl-linux64bit-minimal/README.md

 It should succeed with

     [arstest.c 36] main : ars_Login(SERVER, USER, PASS, [null], [null], 9000, 390680)
-    [arstest.c 72] main : ARVerifyUser ok 0```
+    [arstest.c 72] main : ARVerifyUser ok 0

-The code in arstest.xs and arstest.c are, obstensibly, the same.
+The code in arstest.xs and arstest.c are, ostensibly, the same.
 So basically when you insert the code that works perfectly fine as a standalone C app into a Perl XS, it fails.

 Debugging with GDB shows that BMC has RPC routines embedded that take precendece over the libc